Class ExpressionExtensions

 SelfAndDescendantsBreadthFirst(Expression)

-Yields all of the nodes in the tree represented by value
+Yields all of the nodes in the tree represented by value in a breadth-first traversal order.

 This is a breadth-first pre-order traversal.